AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 ```
 This `for` loop will *traverse* through every value in the fruit array, and prints out the value at every index.

-The keyword length returns the current size of an array.
-An array with five values is considered an array of length 5.
+The keyword `length` returns the current size of an array.
+An array with five values is considered an array length of 5.
 The length of an array corresponds to the number of elements in an array, *not the last index value in an array*.
 Remember arrays start at index 0 - an array with five elements will start at 0 and end at index 4.
 This, the last index in an array will always be array.length - 1.
 The `for` loop is set to `i < fruit.length`, so the greatest value of `i` will always be *one less than* the length of the array.
 **Notice** that the `for` loop starts at the first element (0) and ends at the last element (array.length - 1).
 Each time through the loop, the value of *i* accesses the element at index *i*.
 This simple `for` loop is able to loop through the array, regardless of how many items there are in the array.